afinemax/afinemax/README.md

  ### 🔭 I’m currently working on:<br>
-  • Investigating the local environments of Fast Radio Bursts (FRBs), This is my masters thesis project at the University of Amsterdam. 🇳🇱 📡
+  • Investigating the local environments of Fast Radio Bursts (FRBs), This is my masters thesis project at the University of Amsterdam. 🇳🇱 🇨🇦 📡 [Project Repo](https://github.com/afinemax/masters_thesis_uva)